t20n14/bible-nav/README.md

 ## How to Navigate

-- Drag the slider at the bottom to select any book/chapter
+- 🎚️ Drag the slider or ↔️ swipe left / right to move between books / chapters

-- Swipe left/right to browse through books/chapters/move between chapters while reading

-- Tap anywhere to advance
+- ▶️ Tap anywhere to advance

-- Tap left side of screen to go to previous chapter and right side of screen to go to next chapter while reading
+- ⏮️ Double-tap to go back

-- Tap on any book name to select it and view its chapters
+- 📖 Tap on book name to select it and view its chapters

-- Tap alphabet letters (A-Z) to jump to books starting with that letter (tap multiple times to cycle through books with the same letter)
+- 🔤 Tap alphabet letters to jump to books starting with that letter (tap multiple times to cycle through books with the same letter)

-- Double-tap to go back
+- ◀️▶️ Tap left side of screen to go to previous chapter and right side of screen to go to next chapter while reading

 ## Links